drmonkeysee/CinyTest/README.md

 That original goal has been left behind at this point as I've expanded the library's scope and target platforms.
 However the majority of platform-specific code is nicely sequestered behind a common API and compiler targets.
 As of this writing there are POSIX and Windows compatibility source files.

+### Memory Usage

+TODO: Describe under what conditions dynamic memory is used.

 #### Windows Support

 CinyTest uses C99 and C11 features that are, as of this writing, not supported by Microsoft development tools natively; cl.exe is incapable of compiling CinyTest.
 Fortunately Microsoft has put some effort into supporting newer C standards.
 Specifically the [Universal CRT](https://blogs.msdn.microsoft.com/vcblog/2015/03/03/introducing-the-universal-crt/) provides headers and libraries bridging the gap to C99.
 Combined with clang, a C11 codebase like CinyTest can be compiled and deployed on Windows.